 We suggest that you wear loose, comfortable clothing and low-heeled shoes.
 Please leave valuables or large amounts of money at home because Emerson Hospital cannot be responsible for any personal belongings or money left in your room.

 For patient safety, please do not bring any electrical appliances (a blow dryer, for example) to the hospital.
 Battery-operated appliances (such as an MP3 player) are allowed.
 Laptop computers are permitted and wireless Internet access (Wi-Fi) is available throughout the hospital.

 Admission for day surgery

 Because each patient and each operation are different, your physician has a specific plan for your surgery.
-You’ll have already received special instructions about food, medication, anesthesia other aspects of your procedure.
-Before surgery, you’ll have the opportunity to meet with your anesthesiologist who is an integral part of your care team.
+You will have already received special instructions about food, medication, anesthesia other aspects of your procedure.
+Before surgery, you will have the opportunity to meet with your anesthesiologist who is an integral part of your care team.